 The results indicate that the subjects benefited the most from exposure to three examples.
-The chances of correct translation were on average 2.958 times higher than in the control group when the students were given three examples with one target structure, and 3.630 times higher when they had three examples with two target structures.
-In the twelve-examples group, the subjects had a 2.113 times higher chance of being more successful than in the control group when they were assisted by one target syntax and collocation pattern of use, while those who had access to two target structures had a 2.486 times higher chance of giving the correct answer.
-The students who were exposed to the experimental group with fifteen examples and one target structure had a 2.045 times higher chance of correctly translating the sentences than the students who worked without examples, while for the students provided with fifteen examples and two target structures the chances of correct translation from Polish into English were on average 2.604 times higher.
-All results were statistically significant (p < 0.001 < α = 0.05).
+The chances of correct translation were on average 2.958 times higher than in the control condition when the students were given three examples with one example relevant to the task, and 3.630 times higher when they had three examples with two relevant examples.
+In the twelve-examples condition, the subjects had a 2.113 times higher chance of being more successful than in the control condition when they were assisted by one relevant example that held the target syntax and collocation pattern of use, while those who had access to twelve examples of which two were relevant had a 2.486 times higher chance of giving the correct answer.
+The students who were exposed to the experimental condition with fifteen examples containing one relevant example had a 2.045 times higher chance of correctly translating the sentences than the students who worked without examples, while for the students provided with fifteen examples of which two represented the target structure the chances of correct translation from Polish into English were on average 2.604 times higher.
+The differences between the abovementioned conditions reached statistical significance (p < 0.001 < α = 0.05).

 Table 3 gives figures for the logistic regression model.
+The p-values in Table 3 refer to differences against the control condition.

 TABLE 3.
 Logistic regression model